intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 # PPML (Privacy Preserving Machine Learning)

-To fulfill the requirements of privacy regulation/laws (e.g., GDPR and CCPA), meanwhile take full advantage of big data, especially the value of private or sensitive data, more and more companies are

-To preserving privacy during data application, especially in AI applications, Analytics-Zoo provides an end-to-end PPML platform for Big Data AI.
+PPML (Privacy-Preserving Machine Learning) aims at protecting user privacy, meanwhile keep machine learning applications still useful.
+However, achieving this goal without impacting existing applications is no trival, especially in end-to-end big data scenarios.
+To reslove this problem, Analytics-Zoo provides an end-to-end PPML platform for Big Data AI based on Intel SGX.
+This PPML platform ensure the whole Big Data & AI pipeline are fully protected by secured SGX enclave in hardware level, meanwhile exising Big Data & AI applications, such as Flink, Spark, SparkSQL and machine/deep learning, can be seamlessly migrated into this PPML platform without any code changes.

 ## PPML for Big Data AI

-Based on Intel SGX and other security technologies, Analytics-Zoo ensure the whole Big Data & AI pipeline are fully protected by secured SGX enclave in hardware level, meanwhile exising Big Data & AI applications, such as Flink, Spark, SparkSQL and machine/deep learning, can be seamlessly migrated into this PPML platform without any code changes.
+Based on Intel SGX (Software Guard Extensions) and LibOS projects ([Graphene](https://grapheneproject.io/) and [Occlum](https://occlum.io/)), Analytics-Zoo empowers our customers (e.g., data scientists and big data developers) to build PPML applications on top of large scale dataset without impacting existing applications.

 One of the biggest challenge in PPML is migrating E2E

 To take full advantage of big data, especially the value of private or sensitive data, customers need to build a trusted platform under the guidance of privacy laws or regulation, such as [GDPR](https://gdpr-info.eu/).
 This requirement raises a big challenge to customers who already have big data and big data applications, such as Spark/SparkSQL, Flink and AI applications.
 Migrating these applications into privacy preserving way requires lots of additional efforts.

-To reslove this problem, Analytics-Zoo chooses [Intel SGX (Software Guard Extensions)](https://software.intel.com/content/www/us/en/develop/topics/software-guard-extensions.html), a widely used [TEE (Trusted Execution Environment)](https://en.wikipedia.org/wiki/Trusted_execution_environment) technology, as main security building block for this PPML platforms.
-Different from other PPML technologies, e.g., [HE (Homomorphic Encryption)](https://en.wikipedia.org/wiki/Homomorphic_encryption), [MPC (Multi-Party Computation) or SMC (Secure Multi-Party Computation)](https://en.wikipedia.org/wiki/Secure_multi-party_computation) and [DP (Differential Privacy)](https://en.wikipedia.org/wiki/Differential_privacy), Intel SGX performs well on all measures (security, performance and utility).

-Based on Intel SGX (Software Guard Extensions) and LibOS projects ([Graphene](https://grapheneproject.io/) and [Occlum](https://occlum.io/)), Analytics-Zoo empowers our customers (e.g., data scientists and big data developers) to build PPML applications on top of large scale dataset without impacting existing applications.

 Note: Intel SGX requires hardware support, please [check if your CPU has this feature](https://www.intel.com/content/www/us/en/support/articles/000028173/processors/intel-core-processors.html).
 In [3rd Gen Intel Xeon Scalable Processors](https://newsroom.intel.com/press-kits/3rd-gen-intel-xeon-scalable/), SGX allows up to 1TB of data to be included in secure enclaves.